The Connection Between Buildings and Greenhouse Gas Emissions

 • Switching to high-efficiency electric appliances (e.g. heat pump water heaters) to reduce Scope 1 and Scope 2 Emissions

-• Set a Science-Based Target that aligns GHG emissions reduction targets with what the latest climate scientists say is necessary to meet the goals of the Paris Agreement.
+• Setting a Science-Based Target that aligns GHG emissions reduction targets with what the latest climate scientists say is necessary to meet the goals of the Paris Agreement.

 Key Takeaways